 Successful completion of this course will be measured by class participation, production work assignments, quizzes, tests, semester production log of hours, and a final portfolio submission.

 This course can be counted in fulfillment of the state mandated five (5) credits of Practical Arts, and/or in partial fulfillment of the 130 total credits required for graduation.
-Seniors are eligible to earn three (3) college credits at Rider University through curriculum standards and maintaining a B average.
-Please be aware that there may be a fee associated with the dual enrollment request.

 Work and Internship Experiences